Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Introduction

-\begin{rem} We note that such logarithm laws for the first hitting time were shown to hold for certain families of shrinking targets in many examples of discrete time dynamical systems with fast mixing, see e.g. \cite{Galatolo07, Galatolo10, GalatoloNisoli11}. \end{rem}
+We note that logarithm laws for the first hitting time were studied for certain families of shrinking targets in many examples of discrete time dynamical systems with fast mixing, see e.g. \cite{Galatolo07, Galatolo10, GalatoloNisoli11}.